koji-project/koji/docs/source/server_howto.rst

     ;location of the keytab
     ;keytab = /etc/kojira/kojira.keytab

-    ;the service name of the principal being used by the hub ;krbservice = host

-    ;The realm of server principal.
-Using client's realm if not set ;krb_server_realm = EXAMPLE.COM

 ``/etc/sysconfig/kojira``
     The local user kojira runs as needs to be able to read and write to